enricoJL/bomt/_pages/about.md

 ## A little about myself

-My name is Enrico J. Lévesque.
 I'm a disciple of Christ and a member of The Church of Jesus Christ of Latter-Day Saints.
 I first met a member of the church when I was 21 years old while visiting Victoria, British Columbia.
 That's when I heard the story of Joseph Smith for the first time.
 I later met the missionaries of the church in Montreal and began studying with them.
 After some time, I desired to be baptized to receive the remission of my sins and become a better man, a disciple of Christ.

 I live in the province of Quebec in Canada, and have lived there all my life, except for two years (1998-2000) when I served in the Spokane Washington Mission, in the United States of America, as a true representative of Jesus Christ.